opendata-for-all/openapi-bot/README.md

 # OpenAPI Bot

-A chatbot designed to answer questions regarding Web APIs by leveraging their OpenAPI definitions.
+A chatbot designed to answer questions about REST APIs by leveraging their OpenAPI definitions.

 ## Implementation